cogentcore/core/gpu/phong/README.md

 All options require allocating data on a _per object_ basis, whereas otherwise phong is designed to only require knowing the _meshes_ which drive the vertex data, and are generally much smaller in number than the objects (this is the instancing concept).

 Probably the vertex buffer is the fastest of the options -- will investigate.

-Next, we have to figure out how to deal with the textures..